 Indulge in a kaiseki sushi menu

 Sushi is practically its own food group in Toronto.
 Treat yourself to a multi-course kaiseki dinner at aburi pioneers, Miku.
-The kaiseki dinner will allow you to sample chef’s specials including a selection of their signature aburi sushi, which is flame-seared and pressed into rectangular form.
+The kaiseki dinner will allow you to sample the chef’s specials including a selection of their signature aburi sushi, which is flame-seared and pressed into a rectangular form.

-Seasonal morsels may include aburi sashimi, roasted Kyoto Saikyo miso sablefish, akamiso cured duck — or a caramel apple dessert topped with house-made sake-kasu ice cream.
+Seasonal morsels may include aburi sashimi, roasted Kyoto Saikyo miso sablefish, akamiso cured duck—or a caramel apple dessert topped with house-made sake-kasu ice cream.
 Combining traditional Japanese flavours and techniques with Canadian elements is a unique dining experience you just won’t find at all-you-can-eat sushi places (though those are fun too!).

 Getting to South Core: